Unleash/unleash-edge/README.md

 docker run -v ./examples:/edge/data -p 3063:3063 -e BOOTSTRAP_FILE=/edge/data/features.json -e TOKENS=<your_client_token_1,your_client_token_2> unleashorg/unleash-edge:<version> offline
 ```

+### Since Edge 19.4.0

+Offline mode now supports multiple token types.
+You can provide client tokens in the `TOKENS` environment variable as before or use the new `CLIENT_TOKENS` environment variable.
+In addition we've added support for frontend tokens.
+You can add these using the new `FRONTEND_TOKENS` environment variable.

+This means edge in offline mode can now be used as a terminal upstream for other Edges in Edge mode, because the validate endpoint now knows whether a token is a client or frontend token.

 ## Metrics

 > Availability: Unleash v5.9+.
 For daisy-chaining, ensure Edge v17+ is upstream of any Edge v19+ to preserve metrics.